-Hurricanes Harvey and Irma have left a devastating path across Texas and the Southeast, leaving residents with cleanup and restoration work that could take months.
-We know you are eager to begin the rebuilding process, but we also want to make sure you are aware of scams and fraud that sometimes coincide with storms like these.
+After a catastrophic event, individuals are often left with cleanup and restoration work that could take months.
+While individuals impacted by a storm are understandably eager to begin the rebuilding process, we want to make sure you are aware of scams and fraud that sometimes coincide with storms like these.

 While many friends and neighbors are busy working together to bring people back into their homes, some people are out to take advantage of unsuspecting homeowners.
 These scammers, also known as storm chasers, come into the area after a storm and try to sell victims their services, oftentimes demanding payment up front.